neevets/drew-docs/legal/privacy.md

 We retain operational data only as long as necessary for functionality, security, and legitimate operational needs.

-Data that is no longer required is deleted or anonymized where reasonably possible.
+Data that is no longer required is deleted or anonymized when reasonably possible.

 ---